 The legal age to qualify for a credit card on your own is 18.
-However, if you want to get your own credit card when you’re under 21, you need to have your own steady source of income before you can be approved for a credit card.
+However, if you want to get your credit card when you’re under 21, you need to have your steady source of income before you can be approved for a credit card.
 Otherwise, it's likely you'll have to have someone apply for a joint credit card with you.

 The income requirements don't require you to work full-time to get a credit card.
 You can put your annual earnings from your part-time campus job on your credit card application.
 If it’s high enough to repay a credit card balance, the credit card issuer will consider you.

 The new restriction means you can’t put your or parent’s income on the credit card application unless you’re applying for a joint credit card or they're giving you money or paying your bills every month.

 Some credit card issuers only approve applicants who have spotless credit reports.
 Others will approve your application as long as your late payments aren’t in the past two years.

 Having a negative credit history with a specific credit card issuer could keep you from getting approved by that same issuer.
 For example, if you had a charge-off with a prior Capital One credit card, you might not get approved for a new card from Capital One for at least one year.

 Don't Have a Lot of Debt

 If your credit utilization is too high, you might be denied.
-How much debt is too much varies by credit card issuer and by credit card too.
+How much debt is too much varies by the credit card issuer and by type of credit card you apply for.
 Aim to keep your credit card debt below 30% of your credit limit.

 A credit card issuer might compare your debt to your income to decide whether you can afford another credit card balance based on your other debt payments.
 A high debt-to-income ratio would indicate that you don’t have enough income to pay back another credit card balance.

 Get a Co-Signer